hyansuper/wsmprpc/README.md

 One of the advantages of [msgpack](https://msgpack.org/) over json is that msgpack can carry binary data, that makes it very useful for streaming.

-wsmpRPC implements similar functions to that of [gRPC](https://grpc.io/docs/tutorials/basic/python/), supporting not only one-shot RPC, but also **bidirectional streaming** and **cancellation**, without the trouble to define .proto files, and it's asynchronous!
+wsmpRPC implements similar functions to that of [gRPC](https://grpc.io/docs/tutorials/basic/python/), supporting not only one-shot RPC, but also **bidirectional streaming** and **cancellation**, without the trouble to define .proto files.
+And it's **asynchronous**! wsmpRPC can be easily integrated into any web frameworks that support async websocket.

 ## Install